 If money is requested from the RTTA, it is expected that funding sourced from other sources is declared on the application form.
 This ensures transparency and accountability from both the applicant and the administrators of the RTTA.

-1. Applications received by due date and time have a reference number issued.
+- Applications received by due date and time will receive a confirmation email from the Commission.

-4. Recommended projects are submitted to the Council and the Minister for Road Safety (the Minister).
+- The Council convene to review submissions and provide recommendations to the Minister for Road Safety (the Minister).

 15. If I am successful, when will I receive the funding?